envynoiz/countimer/readme.md

 ### Init values
 You can start the timer with the desired hours, minutes and seconds.
-The countimer will start with the data provided.
+The countimer will start with the provided data.
 ```
 $('.timer').countimer({
     initHours: 4,